mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/i-job-logger-factory.md

 ---
 title: IJobLoggerFactory interface
-description: Defines a generalized way to to get hold of a message logger.
+description: "Defines a generalized way to to get hold of a message logger. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines a generalized way to to get hold of a message logger.